 12. Account Dormancy and Escheatment.

 If Account is inactive for a period of time it may be considered dormant and subject to escheatment.
 Each state has varying laws as to when Account will be subject to escheatment and we may be required to send the balance of Account to the state of Customer’s last known address.
-We will make all reasonable efforts to contact Customer before transferring the remaining balance of Account to the appropriate state.
+We will make all reasonable efforts to contact Customer before transferring the remaining balance of Account and any associated Sub-account to the appropriate state.

 13. Periodic Statements.